A Perfect Day in Alba: Truffles, Wine, and Medieval Charm.

 Finding our car is easy—we simply follow our noses, and when we smell chocolate, we know we’re close.
 The city is definitely worth a visit, and it’s equally delightful to wander and enjoy the terraces in the summer months.
 We’re already planning to return!

 This is our own website with the best price.
 Click here for our accommodations or ask us your question.
-Or read on with Exploring Italian Wine Culture: From Vineyard to Tasting Room , Events Piedmont 2024 or go to the overview of all articles.
+Or read on with A Day in Genoa: Exploring the Gem of the Ligurian Coast , A Perfect Day Trip to Turin from Our Charming B&B or go to the overview of all articles.